JGarnerDev/telephono-ecommerce/ReadMe.md

   - be alerted of new inventory
   - can confirm the details of my purchase once made

+## Installation

+### Server

+To get the server up and running after pulling the root directory, change directories to the server by the client command:

+> cd ./server

+Then install the required modules:

+> npm install

+I used nodemon for development, which is initiated by the following command:

+> npm start

+**Note**: Since it's good practice to hide your API keys and sensitive data, my personal .env file is excluded from the repository.
+It is necessary to create your own to have it run locally.
+To do so, follow these steps:

+    1. Create a file named '.env' in the server directory
+    2. Write in this file 'PORT=<some number>' ex: PORT=3210
+    3. Make a remote database on www.mongodb.com, and retain the user name and password for your collection

 ## Testing

 In general, I will use the Jest library for testing, with Sinon brought in for mocking and observing data.